 • How many groups will you see during a day's visit?
 Some authors limit the number of groups to four and charge more if the school requests additional presentations and a teachers' workshop.

-Helping the school prepare
+Helping the School Prepare

 Through gentle reminders make sure the school officials who invited you are prepared and notify teachers and students about your visit.
 During one of my school visits to a high school, the first class went smoothly.
 When the teacher arrived for the second class, he asked, "You're here today?
 I thought it was later in the week."
 Fortunately he was able to get the computer lab at the last minute so I could proceed with the workshop he requested.
 I learned some easy preparation to keep that from happening again.